henryoz/dogood/README.md

 You can add to *dogood* by submitting a pull request containing a new `{cityname}.js` file within the `client/cities` directory.
 We'll take care of the rest <3

 ##Run / Build
 If you want to fork this repo and play around, simply download the code and run npm install from the root directory.
-Then use npm run dev to build & serve up a development version or npm run build to build a production version.
-However, be aware that Dogood is currently very much a work in progress and is prone to major changes in the forseeable future.
+Then use `npm run dev` to build & serve up a development version or `npm run build` to build a production version.
+However, be aware that *dogood* is currently very much a work in progress and is prone to major changes in the forseeable future.